-Our Warehouse Credit Facility will allow for the securitization of vacation ownership notes receivable on a non-recourse basis, pursuant to the terms of the facility.
-We have received preliminary detailed responses with interest from a syndicate of banks, based on indicative terms, to participate in a \$300 million warehouse financing facility with Credit Suisse serving as structuring agent and lead arranger, and we are currently negotiating the terms of the facility.
-The revolving period of the facility is expected to be one year.
-The receivables that will be securitized under the facility will be similar in nature to the receivables that we have securitized in the past.
-Advance rates and other credit enhancement levels will be consistent with market rates achieved in the asset-backed securitization market.
 Subject to the performance of the securitized vacation ownership notes, we will collect all of the excess cash flows generated by the receivables.
-Excess cash flows will be equal to the principal and interest earned from the receivables net of pro-rata principal payments to the participating banks resulting from overcollateralization requirements, interest paid to the participating banks and administration fees.
+Excess cash flows will be equal to the principal and interest earned from the receivables net of pro-rata principal payments to the participating banks resulting from overcollateralization requirements, interest paid to the participating banks and administration fees less amounts paid for loan defaults.
 We will not receive such excess cash flows if an agreed upon threshold has been exceeded related to delinquencies, net defaults or excess spread with respect to the vacation ownership notes receivable.
-We expect to close on and make draws under the facility before the distribution date.
+As with past securitizations, we will continue to service the receivables in the Warehouse Credit Facility, subject to the non-occurrence of certain servicer defaults, which include our failure to satisfy the financial covenants under our Revolving Corporate Credit Facility.
+We closed on the facility on September 28, 2011 and expect to make draws under the facility before the distribution date.

 We may subsequently include the vacation ownership notes receivable securitized under the Warehouse Credit Facility in a new term securitization transaction under our vacation ownership loan securitization program and use the proceeds of the securitization to repay amounts we owe under the Warehouse Credit Facility in connection with such notes receivable.
-Our securitization program is described below under "-Vacation Ownership Loan Securitization Program."
+We describe our securitization program below under "-Vacation Ownership Loan Securitization Program."
 Because we do not expect to complete a term securitization transaction under that program before the distribution date, prior to the spin-off, we expect to securitize notes receivable under the Warehouse Credit Facility in exchange for \$ and transfer this amount to Marriott International in settlement of certain intercompany account balances.